Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 has merit.
 They concluded that the empirical regression equations of Campbell appeared transferable to different data sets from very different geographical locations.
-They provided regression equations for all samples and stratified by horizon type that had $R^2$ values ranging from 0.81 to 0.91.
+They provided regression equations for all samples and stratified by horizon type that had R-square values ranging from 0.81 to 0.91.

 @Cresswell2006SUM further suggested a strategy for achieving adequate